-EndNote is a program for storing and managing bibliographic references recommended for current Western Sydney University postgraduate students and staff.
+EndNote is a program for storing and managing bibliographic references recommended for current Western Sydney University students and staff.
 EndNote allows you to import references from library catalogues or other electronic databases and to search, edit and integrate references into a Word document.

 References in your EndNote library can be formatted in various bibliographic styles such as APA, Harvard WesternSydU, Vancouver WesternSydU and others using a Style File.
 Please check with your lecturer or tutor if you are uncertain which style to use for a particular subject.